Understanding Pregnancy Accommodations

 Learn when and how to seek documentation from an employee’s healthcare provider following a request for pregnancy accommodation.

 To identify workable ways to accommodate pregnant and postpartum women, click the button below.
-You may also wish to visit the Job Accommodation Network for more information or a free consultation.
+You can also visit the Job Accommodation Network for more information or a free consultation.

 Accommodation Laws